How to handle Coveragescanner error messages and warnings

 #include "b.h" #include "header.h" #include <iostream> void b() { std::cout << "Letter B: " << letter() << "\n"; }

 .
-Both however include header.h
+However, both files include header.h

-.
-And that means that the preprocessed versions of a.cpp
+which does.
+Therefore, the preprocessed versions of a.cpp

 and b.cpp